udayab-aqb/TestAppForAutomation/TEST_CHECKLIST.md

-# Selenium Test Automation Framework – QA Testing Checklist (POM)
+# 🧪 Selenium Test Automation Framework – QA Checklist (POM)

 This document contains the main checkpoints for maintaining test quality, test coverage, and XPath standards in the Selenium Java POM framework.